9 Important Tips about Healthcare for Expats in Nicaragua

 Private Health Insurance for Expats in Nicaragua

 The majority of expats in Nicaragua advise newcomers not to stay in Nicaragua for serious health conditions and treatment.
 For that reason, many expats in Nicaragua purchase expat health insurance that provides for medical treatment abroad and covers being evacuated out of the country in an emergency.
-If you are interested in private expat health insurance in Nicaragua, get a quote from our trusted expat health insurance partner, CIGNA.

 Availability of Prescription Drugs in Nicaragua